binnes/cloud-native-toolkit/docs/localCloudNativeToolkit.md

 ### Enhanced Environment

 A better developer experience can be obtained where a laptop of developer workstation has more memory available, 24GB or greater.
-This can then use [Code Ready Containers - crc](https://developers.redhat.com/products/codeready-containers/overview) or the [Open Source comunity distribution based version - okd](https://www.okd.io/crc.html)
+This can then use [Code Ready Containers - crc](https://developers.redhat.com/products/codeready-containers/overview) or the [Open Source community distribution based version - okd](https://www.okd.io/crc.html)

 !!!
 Note
     Use the [Cloud Native Toolkit](https://cloudnativetoolkit.dev) instructions to setup this environment.
 The project has not yet created the assets to install a stand-alone version of the toolkit based on OpenShift (crc/okd).